 - A biological monitor will be present when clearing vegetation in pueo nesting habitat. - If a pueo nest is discovered, all activities within 150 feet of the nest will cease, and the Hawai'i DLNR will be contacted.
-Work will not resume until directed by the DLNR. - Barbless wire will be used for fence construction to avoid entanglement of pueo.
+Work will not resume until directed by the DLNR. - Barbless wire chain link fencing with a height of 8 feet will be used for fence construction around the perimeter of all areas to avoid entanglement of pueo.
+Chain link fencing around the switchyard/substation/BESS in Area 3 as indicated in Appendix B, Figure 3 will require the use of barbed wire.
+This portion of the project is a high voltage area, and the use of barbed wire in such areas is a standard requirement for safety and security reasons.